| Mario Kart for the first

 especially with the composition

+of the tracks.
 The last major problem with the

 game is the difficulty of it.